saving native seeds, with tim johnson of native plant belief

 Margaret: Had a sense about that.
 Yeah, uh-huh.[Laughter.]

 Tim: My background is in seed physiology.
 I actually love working with seeds.
-I take into consideration them as locks that we’re making an attempt to select or unlock.
-Going out and gathering seed is one factor, however then can we determine what does the seed really want in order that we are able to retailer it long-term?
+I take into consideration them as locks that we’re making an attempt to select or .
+Going out and gathering seed is one factor, however then can we determine what the seed really want in order that we are able to retailer it long-term?

-Some seed be dried and frozen, some seed can’t be.
+Some seed could be dried and frozen, some seed can’t be.
 After which we are able to take a step past that, which is, this seed, which is in what we name a quiescent state, it’s not lifeless, however it’s truly metabolizing.
 It’s ready.
 It’s ready for the best circumstances.
 And typically these proper circumstances for germination are actually easy.
 It’s simply water.
 That’s our tomato seeds.
 They don’t want something however temperatures someplace between 50 and 100 levels and so they have to be moist.
 They don’t even want mild to germinate.
 However different species could be actually finicky and may have actually advanced dormancies.

 And so simply because we’ve got the seed doesn’t even imply we are able to germinate it.
 In order that’s one other use of our seed financial institution, is definitely utilizing a few of the seed to try to determine germinate the seed.